centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-central.md

 ## Overview

-The Centreon Central plugin pack will help you set up monitoring for your Centreon Central server.
+The Centreon Central Monitoring Connector will help you set up monitoring for your Centreon Central server.
 To be the most accurate, the central server should be monitored by a poller if you have one.

 ## Pack Assets

 ### Templates

-The Centreon Plugin Pack Centreon Central brings a host template:
+The Centreon Monitoring Connector Centreon Central brings a host template:
 * App-Monitoring-Centreon-Central-custom

 It brings the following Service Templates: